 - Lean and Mean: Several feet taller than a normal human, rail-thin and almost always depicted as some sort of greedy antagonist.

-- Off-Model: Wether Muuns have noses seems to vary from installment to installment, with the movies having almost flat slabs, and both versions of The Clone Wars instead giving them comically large (and easier to animate) schnozzes.
+- Off-Model: Whether Muuns have noses seems to vary from installment to installment, with the films having almost flat slabs, and The Clone Wars instead giving them comically large (and simple to animate) schnozes.

 - Planet of Hats: The Muun are simply bankers to much of the galaxy.